Southern California: Northern boundary

 In December 2020, during the COVID-19 pandemic, the state government led by Governor Gavin Newsom divided the state into five regions for the purpose of issuing stay-at-home orders.
-The Southern California region consists of the following counties: Imperial, Inyo, Los Angeles, Mono, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, Santa Barbara and Ventura.
-Kern County was grouped with other counties of the San Joaquin Valley, California's central agricultural valley.
+The Southern California region consisted of the following counties: Imperial, Inyo, Los Angeles, Mono, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, Santa Barbara, and Ventura.
+However, Kern County was grouped with other counties of the San Joaquin Valley, California's central agricultural valley.

 Urban landscape

-Southern California consists of a heavily developed urban environment, home to some of the largest urban areas in the state, along with vast areas that have been left undeveloped.
-It is the third most populated megalopolis in the United States, after the Great Lakes Megalopolis and the Northeast Megalopolis.
+Southern California consists of a heavily developed urban environment, home to some of the largest urban areas in the state, along with the Deserts of California (part of which was even proposed to become a new county due to cultural, economic and geographic differences relative to the rest of the more urban region) that have been left undeveloped.
+It is the third most populated megalopolis in the United States, after the Great Lakes megalopolis and the Northeast megalopolis.
 Much of Southern California is famous for its large, spread-out, suburban communities and use of automobiles and highways.
-The dominant areas are Los Angeles, Orange County, San Diego, and Riverside-San Bernardino, each of which are the centers of their respective metropolitan areas, composed of numerous smaller cities and communities.
+The dominant areas are Los Angeles, Orange County, San Diego, and Riverside–San Bernardino, each of which are the centers of their respective metropolitan areas, composed of numerous smaller cities and communities.
 The urban area is also host to an international San Diego–Tijuana metropolitan region, created by the urban area spilling over into Baja California.

-Travelling south on Interstate 5, the main barrier to continued urbanization is Camp Pendleton.
+The main barrier to urbanization along the Interstate 5 corridor is Camp Pendleton.
 The cities and communities along Interstate 15 and Interstate 215 are so interrelated that Temecula and Murrieta have as much connection with the San Diego metropolitan area as they do with the Inland Empire.
 To the east, the United States Census Bureau considers the San Bernardino and Riverside County areas, Riverside-San Bernardino area as a separate metropolitan area from Los Angeles County.
 Newly developed exurbs formed in the Antelope Valley, north of Los Angeles, the Victor Valley, and the Coachella Valley with the Imperial Valley.
-Also, population growth was high in the Bakersfield-Kern County, Santa Maria and San Luis Obispo areas.
+Also, population growth was high in the Bakersfield-Kern County, Santa Maria, and San Luis Obispo areas.